Forneus-1901/Registration-Page-Testing/README.md

 # Registration-Page-Testing
 This is an automation script using Selenium and TestNG to test a register page.

-This is an automation script using Selenium and TestNG to test a register page. testing scope :
+testing scope :

 - in scope : functions related to register process,
   1- verifiy if all input fields meets the requirements
      (first name - last name - email - phone - password)